StackStorm/st2-docker/README.md

  - postgres
  - redis

-The mongo, rabbitmq, postgres and redis containers use persistent storage.
+The mongo, rabbitmq, postgres and redis containers store their data on persistent storage.
+Additionally, the stackstorm container persists the contents of `/var/log`.
+If you do not wish to persist this data, then remove the appropriate entries from `docker-compose.yml`.

 ## Usage